SonyCSLParis/STDL/README.md

   If provided, reduces the node positions into the specified number of dimensions.

 * ***reduction_function : callable, default None***
-  Choose dimensionality-reduction function.
+  Choose a dimensionality-reduction function.
   If `None`, PCA is used.

 * ***community_detection : callable, default 'Leiden'***
-  Choose community detection algorithm (e.g. Leiden or SBM).
+  Choose a community detection algorithm (e.g. Leiden or SBM).
   If `None`, Leiden is used.

 * ***comparison : {'relative', 'absolute'}, default 'relative'***